decagondev/BandersnatchExperiments/tickets/secondTicket.md

 To begin work on this ticket, make sure you have finished:
 - Getting locally setup.
-- Completed the onboarding module on Canvas.
+- Completed the onboarding module in your course.
 - Finished Build Sprint 1.

 ## Objective